 With regard to the prohibition on making a bequest of more than one third of the estate, that is because of what the Prophet (blessings and peace of Allah be upon him) said to Sa'd, when he asked him: Can I bequeath all of my wealth?
 [The Prophet (blessings and peace of Allah be upon him) said: "No." He said: One half?
-He said: "No." He said: One third?
-He said: "One third, and one third is a lot."
+He said: "No." He said: "One third, and one third is a lot."